Li-HsuanChien/kduia-shopping-app/README.md

 ## Awaiting Updates

 1. **Add or Alter items**
-   - Allowing user to add thier own items and edit unit price
+   - Allowing user to add their own items and edit unit price

 2. **Allow Customizing location and exchange face value**
    - Create more locations for selection